octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 The aim of this is to avoid **separated divergent quorums**, and to ensure that **all quorums converge**.
 Quorum slices must be large enough to have **intersections** (shared nodes).

-To recap, validator groups with sufficient base size can aggregate single nodes from other groups.
+To summarise, validator groups with sufficient base size can aggregate single nodes from other groups.
 In the end, agreed quorums would cover the majority of the network, reaching a consensus.

 Examples: *Stellar, Ripple*.